mariosasodotcom/mirror-enc/README.md

 RSA Encryption:
 ```
 This module uses Rivest–Shamir–Adleman (RSA) to encrypt and decrypt texts.
-A Public Key is used to encrypt text and a Private Key is used to decrypt text
+A Public Key is used to encrypt texts and a Private Key is used to decrypt texts.
 ```

 AES Encryption: